Combine the competitiveness of organized sports

-- EVO 2010, Justin Wong was looking to redeem himself against Daigo in Super SFIV (after the Fight Club LA Double-KO & previous EVO loss).
+- EVO 2010, Justin Wong was looking to redeem himself against Daigo in Super SFIV (after the Fight Club LA Double-KO and previous EVO loss).
 Standing in his way — the incredible pad Zangief known as "Vangief" who sends Justin to Loser's bracket, and Taiwan's low-tier Adon-playing hero, "Gamerbee."
-And yes, that is a ballroom of OVER 5,000 spectators jumping to their feet.
+And yes, that is a ballroom of over 5,000 spectators jumping to their feet.
 Leading to an explosion in hits to the SRK Adon forums, and some funny remixes.

 - Sabre vs Alex Valle at EVO 2009.
 At the time this match happened, nobody expected to see a Sakura do this good (keep in mind that Sakura was considered very weak in the early days of Vanilla) and not only that but just dominate a legend like Valle.